 It’s a rare occasion that you get to compare your work to another photographers that you admire on this level.
 I had recently shot alongside a fabulous photographer at a styled shoot.
 We had the same subject, same light, same details… heck we even had the same camera and film stock.
 So when her photos posted online, I scoured them thoroughly.

 It’s not uncommon that I’ll pick apart everything that makes a photographer’s work wonderful.
 It’s also not uncommon that I’ll think, “I could shoot like this is I shot half a million dollar weddings too.”

 So you can see, this was a rare opportunity to see if that theory actually held water.
 I was ready to compare my work to the work of another photographer who frequently DID shoot luxury weddings.

 Three days later I got my own scans back and I opened them to compare.
 They weren’t as good.
 I deflated.
 “Dang it!”
 I said.
-Raffi looked at me and asked what was wrong.
-I told him and then he assured me mine were perfectly fine.
+Raffi assure me that mine were perfectly fine.

 I sighed.
 “Perfectly fine isn’t how I get better.
 I get better by being realistic about my work.”
 I opened her images and placed mine side by side.
 “Okay,” I thought “her angles are straighter… I just need to clean that up in Photoshop… and her whites are brighter… I can fix that in Lightroom too.”
 Mere minutes later, I had a group of photos that I was MORE happy with than I would have ever thought.

 You won’t get better by lying to yourself.
-You also won’t get better by beating yourself up.
+You also won’t get better by beating yourself into a slump.
 You get better by being honest with yourself.

 What is Self Awareness?